There were many pleasant surprises for Ker & Downey’s Stephanie and Tess on a life-changing (and mouthwatering) trip to Croatia.

 Tess recalls the culinary discoveries she made while eating her way through the country on her trip to Croatia.

-The captain greeted us with a strong shot of rakia (Croatia’s version of grappa), candied orange peels, and almonds as we boarded a private boat at sunset.
+For our cruise, the captain greeted us with a strong shot of rakia (Croatia’s version of grappa), candied orange peels, and almonds as we boarded a private boat at sunset.
 He showed us a harvest of oysters and mussels in the inlet, pulled them straight from the briny sea, shucked them before our eyes, and squeezed lemon and olive oil on top.

 To start planning your trip to Croatia, contact your designer.